maxibor/coproid-article/README.md

 Analysis scripts for coproID article.

 The notebooks used to generate the figures are listed below.
+Use the [conda environment file](environment.yaml) to reproduce the runtime environment:
+`conda env create -f environment.yaml`

 ## Figures